 The two-year Master of Science degree in Professional Accountancy is designed for anyone looking for a mid-career change or just looking to increase understanding of business practices from an accountant's perspective.
 The program offers a mix of accounting theory and reporting, taxation, managerial accounting, ethics, systems, and auditing.
 Check out the MS in Accounting program.

 MFA in Creative Writing

-The MFA program offers separate genre tracks in Fiction, Popular Fiction, Poetry, and Dramatic Screenwriting/Playwriting.
+The MFA program offers separate genre tracks in Fiction, Poetry, and Dramatic Screenwriting/Playwriting.
 Aspiring writers learn how to be productive in their everyday lives with editorial feedback and contact, without giving up their day jobs.
 Unlike traditional MFA programs that demand a full-time commitment, our low-residency model represents the working life of the overwhelming majority of professionals in the field.
 Take a look at what our MFA in Creative Writing has to offer.